kube-vip/kube-vip/docs/metrics.md

 | `kube_vip_dns_ip_changes_total` | Counter | — | Number of DNS-backed VIP changes where the resolved address changed. |

-The VIP address gauge is state-based: an address is counted once per interface/family and is removed when kube-vip releases it.
+The VIP address gauge is state-based: an address is counted once per interface/family, including when kube-vip reclaims an existing address after a restart.
+DNS changes transfer ownership from the old address to the new one, and the label series is removed when kube-vip releases the final address for that interface/family.
 Operation counters are attempt/outcome signals and should normally be queried with `rate()`.

 Useful examples: